zinmyintnaung/java-ds/04-queue/README.md

 -   Bounded queues have a limited size.
 -   Enqueueing onto a full queue causes a queue overflow
 -   Queues process data First In, First Out (FIFO)

+## Usage

+-   Run Script.java to test out the implementation